IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 #### Step3 Publish Data to an MQTT Sever

-1.As did in step 2 and 3, connect to wifi and get the time.
+1.As did in step 1 and 2, connect to wifi and get the time.
 If you want to protect your wifi ssid and password.
-The secrects.h is useful.
+The secrets.h should be used to protect your privacy content.

-2.Initialise the builtin LED, and MQTT can turn on and off the LED.
+2.Initialise the builtin LED, and MQTT Explorer can turn on and off the LED.

-3.Use function sendmqtt to view information in MQTT
+3.Use function sendmqtt to view information saved in MQTT Explorer.
 ```
 void sendMQTT() {